ssmlee04/blog/_posts/1111-11-11-interview-prep-tech.md

+---
+layout: article
+title: Internet and machine related questions
+interview: true
+---
+# {{ page.title }}

+### How does threads and stacks work

+The stack is attached to a thread, so when the thread exits the stack is reclaimed.

+The size of the stack is set when a thread is created.
+The size of the heap is set on application startup, but can grow as space is needed.

 ### What is MX record

 MX record is a type of resource record in the Domain Name System that specifies the mail server responsible for receiving emails.
 How it works is when an E-mail is sent through the Internet, the sending mail transfer agent queries the domain for it's MX for a list of mail servers able to handle the emailing sending before establishing an SMTP connection.